Nenjil Oru Mull: Production

 Nenjil Oru Mull is the first Tamil film for Poornima Bhagyaraj (née Jayaraman).
 The film is a remake of the Hindi film Kati Patang (1971), which in turn was based on the 1948 novel I Married a Dead Man by Cornell Woolrich.
 It was predominantly filmed in Coimbatore.
 One shot required Poornima to run on an overpass.
+Cinematography was handled by Ashok Gunjal, and editing by R. Devarajan.

 Soundtrack

 The soundtrack was composed by G. K. Venkatesh.
 This is the debut film for lyricist Ponnadiyan.

 Release

 Nenjil Oru Mul was released on 11 December 1981, and failed commercially.